gromacs/gromacs/docs/dev-manual/language-features.rst

 as simple as possible.

 * MSVC supports only a subset of C99 and work-arounds are required in those cases.
-* We should be able to use virtually all C++17 features outside of OpenCL kernels (which compile as C), and for consistency also in CUDA kernels.
+* We should be able to use virtually all C++17 features; see "GPU API considerations" below for exceptions.

 C++ Standard Library
 --------------------